Delicious keto pumpkin cupcakes that taste like autumn. The frosting is amazing – creamy and very flavorful.

 Reviews of this recipe

-And on Instagram, @ketokouklanj says: “Made @yumhealth’s Keto pumpkin cupcakes and they were super delicious!
+On Instagram, @ketokouklanj says: “Made @yumhealth’s Keto pumpkin cupcakes and they were super delicious!
 The cupcakes were super moist, great texture and had just the right amount of sweet.”
 She graciously allowed me to share her beautiful photos here:

 More tasty pumpkin baked goods